Marvel Tōkon: Fighting Souls: Gameplay

 Contrasting other tag-based fighters and previous Marvel titles, teams in Fighting Souls all share a single health bar, known as a Vital Gauge, that extends over the course of a round as more of a player's team is made accessible.
 Assist mechanics are represented by an "Assemble Gauge", with each character's move being dictated by the type of attack mode they are designated by the player during character selection.
 Forward Assist types are relegated to using projectile attacks for disrupting other fighters as an example, while Downward Assists are more effective for anti-air interruptions.
 The assist characters can then be tagged in and controlled either right before, or immediately after landing an attack, which is known in-game as a "Crossover".
 Like Granblue Fantasy Versus and Versus Rising, the control schemes of Fighting Souls features Light, Medium and Heavy Normal Attacks, and a Unique Attack that draws on a particular ability associated with the character such as Captain America throwing his shield, or Iron Man firing a series of repulsor blasts.
 A third "Skill Gauge" allows fighters to consume some meter for performing higher-damage EX attacks or a cinematic Ultimate Skill when completely filled, and can be used in conjunction with the Assemble Gauge to chain multiple Ultimate Skills across a whole team together, similar to the Delayed Hyper Combo mechanic (DHC) in Marvel vs. Capcom games.
+Additionally, an All-Out Attack-based Tōkon Assemble can only be used when the player is in danger where the opponent wins two out of three rounds, and all three members are available to use alongside the additional assist and skill gauges that requires to be filled at maximum level, with the ending cinematic sequence ends with the main member finishes the opponent.

 Like previous Arc System Works titles such as Strive and Dragon Ball FighterZ (2018), Fighting Souls features stages that encompass multiple distinct areas with visual iconography drawn from the Marvel Universe, and are cycled through mid-match when initiating Wall Breaks.

+The game's primary single player mode is "Episode Mode", which features storylines for each of the five teams that culminate in boss battles against the Promoter and the Champion.

+Playable characters

+The base roster features twenty playable characters, split evenly between five teams of four, plus one unlockable character.
+At least four additional characters are planned as downloadable content (DLC).